wggRobotic/.github/profile/README.md

 - **Florian Schäff**:
 He focuses on making the 3D design of the chassis of our robot.
 He also helps Lino and Luca with building the robot.

-- **Tamina Gruber**:
-She mostly works on the mechanical aspect of our robo dog.
-Currently she is focusing on the paws.

-- **Luca Zylla**:
-Luca is mostly working on the hardware of our rover, but he always lends a helping hand where it is needed.

 - **Dalea Badri**:
 Dalea focuses on taking care of the logistics and organizes the TDP.
 She is also in charge of our social media account.